google/cloud-android-orchestration/docs/cvdr.md

-# Use cvdr from your local machine
+# cvdr

-This page describes how to run `cvdr` to use cloud orchestrator remotely.
+This page describes about `cvdr` and its usage.

+## What's cvdr?

+`cvdr` is a CLI binary tool for accessing and managing Cuttlefish instances remotely.
+It wraps [Cloud Orchestrator](cloud_orchestrator.md), to provide user-friendly interface.

 ## Build cvdr